flyingmachine/brave-clojure-web/content/concurrency.md

 TODO: image

-As with interleaving on a single core, there are no order guarantees so the program is nondeterministic.
+As with interleaving on a single core, there are no guarantees for the overall execution order, so the program is nondeterministic.
 To make things even more fun, your programs will typically have more threads than cores, so each core will likely perform interleaving on multiple threads.

 ### The Three Goblins: Reference Cells, Mutual Exclusion, Dwarven Berserkers